Project Overview

 This was a new challenge for me as I had never done Bluelines annotation before on a design.
 I took it upon myself to learn how to annotate a design and research the rationale behind them.
 It was a very enjoyable task and piqued my interest in Accessibility.

 Looking back it felt that the Account menu was supposed to solve a lot of problems both for the user and the business; which is a high bar for one feature.
-The license management problem was a much deeper problem than we realized and I would have spent more time fully understanding it.
+The license management pain point turned out to be a much more complex problem than originally thought and I felt more time could have been allocated to fully understanding the problem.

 Any research is better than none: The little research I pushed for at the start of the project really helped guide my design decisions.